stormasm/zednotes/sum_tree.md

+`how is the sum_tree crate used in different ways across the zed editor. specifically how is it used in the different crates`

 sum\_tree is the shared ordered-storage primitive underneath several Zed crates, but each crate uses it a little differently depending on what it needs: plain ordered collections, keyed lookup, range seeking by summary, or summarized tree maps/sets.

 I found usage in these crates, with different patterns: